Stew Smith's Fitness Articles

 If you are a beginner, you should always ramp up distance, pace, and intensity over a six to eight week period as described in the chart below:

-Running Plan I - Beginning Runners
+Running Plan I - Beginner Runners

 Wk